oleg-golos/Rotate_AD_Snapshot/README.md

 # AD Snapshot rotation script
 * This script creates and rotates AD snapshots.
-It also automatically removes all snapshots except those containing NTDS DB (by default Windows creates snapshots for all disks which can be sub-optimal if your NTDS DB is stored on a separate drive or DC simply has more than one drive).
+It also automatically removes all snapshots except for those containing NTDS DB (by default Windows creates snapshots for all disks which can be sub-optimal if your NTDS DB is stored on a separate drive or DC simply has more than one drive).
 * It also sends reports on currently stored snapshots to specified email after each execution.
 * Parameters like max age, DC name, NTDS drive and email can be customized through variables.
 * The whole script is wrapped in ScriptBlock which will be executed on the specified DC.